 All committee members will work with the student to develop the dissertation, review the quality and breadth of the project, and ultimately assess the merits and weaknesses of the completed project at the final oral defense meeting.
 All members of the committee should provide the student with regular feedback in a timely manner, and must attend or be available for teleconference for the two (2) required dissertation meetings to complete this process: the proposal meeting and the final oral defense meeting.
+A pre-proposal meeting is also required for students to more informally discuss and develop their dissertation topics and methodology ideas with the chair and available committee members.
+Committee members are encouraged to make themselves available to students for this meeting.

-Students are encouraged to share their manuscript with all committee members before the proposal and defense meeting.
+Following the pre-proposal meeting, students are encouraged to share their manuscript with all committee members before the proposal and defense meeting.
 However, each student is expected to meet with a committee member with expertise in the planned/conducted analysis to make any necessary changes.
 These changes should be made before the final proposal and defense manuscript are shared with all committee members.